 Intergenerational Pen Pal Program

 The Pen Pal program fosters connections between seniors and elementary students.
 Participants learn from each other about a range of interesting topics.
-Senior Corps-RSVP members meet twice monthly to engage in correspondence with students in local elementary schools.
+AmeriCorps Seniors RSVP volunteers, due to certain restrictions this year, will virtually connect with Bilingual and English Language Arts(ELA) elementary students, to engage in handwritten communication.

 Intergenerational Program multi benefits: